Delivery method: Lecture - On campus or online synchronous

 - Operate a program in which a maximum number of credits will fulfill requirements for four-year Medical Laboratory Science programs in North Dakota.

 The curriculum allows a student to meet employment and transferability goals.
-Students receive both theoretical and experiential study, including a seven-month rotation through one of its clinical affiliates: Sanford Health Laboratory or Northern Plains Laboratory in Bismarck; Holy Rosary Healthcare Laboratory, Miles City, MT; Central Montana Medical Center, Lewistown, MT; Glendive Medical Center, Glendive, MT; and Billings Clinic, Billings, MT.
+Students receive both theoretical and experiential study, including a seven-month rotation through one of its clinical affiliates: Sanford Health Laboratory or Northern Plains Laboratory in Bismarck; Holy Rosary Healthcare Laboratory, Miles City, MT; Central Montana Medical Center, Lewistown, MT; Glendive Medical Center, Glendive, MT; Billings Clinic, Billings, MT; and Sidney Health Center, Sidney, MT.

 BSC’s MLT program is accredited by the National Accrediting Agency for Clinical Laboratory Science, 5600 N. River Road, Suite 720, Rosemont, IL, 60018-5119.
 Phone: 773-714-8880.